Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

-Travel to the "Town of Stones and Saints," which stands on an abrupt spur above the Adaja River, in the middle of a windswept plateau overlooked by the dramatic Sierra de Gredos.
+Enjoy the ride to the "Town of Stones and Saints," which stands on an abrupt spur above the Adaja River, in the middle of a windswept plateau overlooked by the dramatic Sierra de Gredos.

-Stop at a small hilltop shrine located a mile from Ávila.
+Pause at a small hilltop shrine located a mile from Ávila.
 Back in 1522, the future Saint Teresa of Ávila, at the age of seven, was caught there by her uncle as she was running away with her equally young brother to seek martyrdom at a battle waged against the Moors.
-The site of Los Cuatro Postes affords one of the best panoramic views of the walled city.
+The site of Los Cuatro Postes affords one of the best panoramic views of Ávila's walled city.

 Today, explore Salamanca on a walking tour led by local guide.
 You will see landmarks such as the Casa de las Conchas with its shell decorations, the Roman bridge and the Plaza Mayor, a former bullfight enclosure which is now one of the most elegant squares in Spain.
 It has been said of Salamanca's Plaza Mayor that "mere mortals cannot achieve anything greater."

 Walk through the core of the campus of the eminent Universidad de Salamanca.
 Founded in 1218 by King Alfonso IX of Léon, it's Spain's oldest university and Europe's third oldest in continuous operation.